LOS ANGELES BOARD OF BEHAVIORAL SCIENCES DEFENSE LAWYER CALIFORNIA

 As a former Deputy Attorney General and licensing board prosecutor, Scott J. Harris understands how licensing agencies operate.
 Because he knows how licensing boards conduct their investigations and how prosecutors build their cases, he is able to take proactive steps to defend his clients’ licenses and earning capacity.

-At S J Harris Law, we help mental health professionals protect their licenses.
+At S J Harris Law, we help social workers and mental health professionals protect their licenses.
 Attorney Scott J. Harris represents clients during the initial investigation, during formal actions through accusations, statements of issues, administrative hearings and appeals, and appeals to the superior court through writs of mandamus.

 We offer comprehensive legal counseling with a focus on economy, judiciousness and respect.